 The easiest way to organise a mediation, apply to the Court for Consent Orders, or file for a Contravention Application, is with the assistance of a family lawyer.
 Obtaining legal advice before entering into parenting arrangements is integral to ensure what you agree to is suitable and safe for the children and yourself.

-Having a lawyer to prepare your material also provides you with the best chance at succeeding in what you’re seeking from the Court.
-Being excluded from seeing your children can be a very tough and emotional time, so leaving the legal work to your family lawyer can significantly alleviate your stress and help you to move forward with clarity and certainty.
+Having a child custody lawyer to prepare your material also provides you with the best chance at succeeding in what you’re seeking from the Court.
+Being excluded from seeing your children can be a very tough and emotional time, so leaving the legal work to your family law firm Gold Coast can significantly alleviate your stress and help you to move forward with clarity and certainty.